George McLeod (footballer, born 1932)

 George James McLeod (30 November 1932 – 5 September 2016) was a Scottish professional footballer who played as a winger in the Football League for Luton Town, Brentford and Queens Park Rangers.

 Playing career

 Early years

 Born in Inverness and brought up in Brora, McLeod began his career with Highland League clubs Brora Rangers and Clachnacuddin.
-Despite a lack of success in the league, he won the first silverware of his career in cup competitions with Clachnacuddin.
-He departed the club in early 1955.
+He departed the latter club in January 1955.

 Luton Town

 McLeod moved to England to sign for Second Division high-flyers Luton Town in January 1955.
 He failed to make an immediate impact and made just one appearance in what remained of the 1954–55 season, in which the Hatters finished second in the Second Division to claim a place in the top-flight for the first time in the club's history.
 McLeod made 15 appearances and scored his first goal for the club during the 1955–56 season, before establishing himself in the team during 1957–58, making 35 appearances and scoring four goals.
 He made just one appearance during the early weeks of the 1958–59 season, before departing the club in October 1958.
 McLeod made 54 appearances and scored five goals during his time at Kenilworth Road.